nomisreual/books/README.md

 ## What can you do with this app?

-This is a simple webpage that allows the user to search for books by, e.g. tile and name of the author.
-For each book, the user can access additional ressurces.
+This is a webpage that allows the user to search for books by, e.g. tile and name of the author.
+For each book, the user can access additional ressources.
 For example, what other books have been authored by this author?

 ## Entity Relationship Diagram - how is the data stored?
 ![ERD_CURRENT](./erd_diagrams/book_current.png)